 A frequent public speaker on political trends, Perino is also the president of Dana Perino and Company and the founder of Minute Mentoring, a women’s leadership program designed to foster the next generation of female leaders.
 She is active in global maternal health and child development through the One Campaign and Mercy Ships, and helps American veterans suffering from PTSD through Companions for Heroes.

-Perino served for three years on the U.S. Broadcasting Board of Governors, an appointment by President Obama and confirmed by the United States Senate.
-She spent over seven years in the Bush Administration working at the Justice Department and the Council on Environmental Policy.
-Previously, Perino worked on Capitol Hill, in private practice public relations and as a reporter in Illinois and Colorado.
+Prior to joining FNC, Perino served as the White House Press Secretary for President George W. Bush, where she was the first female press secretary in a Republican administration.
+She spent over seven years in the Bush administration working at the Justice Department and the Council on Environmental Policy.
+She was appointed to the U.S. Broadcasting Board of Governors in 2010 by President Obama, where she served for three years following her confirmation by the United States Senate.
+Previously, she worked on Capitol Hill, in a private practice public relations firm and as a reporter in Illinois and Colorado.

 A graduate of Colorado State University-Pueblo with a degree in Mass Communications, Perino went on to receive a Masters in Public Affairs Reporting from the University of Illinois-Springfield.